 HISTORIAN OF AFRICAN-AMERICAN WOMEN'S HISTORY AND BLACK RADICALISM

 Dr. Farmer earned her BA from Spelman College, an MA in History and a PhD in African American Studies from Harvard University.
 She is also the Co-Editor and Curator of the Black Power Series with Ibram X. Kendi, published with NYU Press.
-Dr. Farmer lives in Boston, MA and tweets from @drashleyfarmer.
+Dr. Farmer lives in Austin, TX and tweets from @drashleyfarmer.